GrendonChow/TOP-dashboard/README.md

 # TOP-dashboard

-Dashboard page made using HTML and CSS i have learth through the odin project.
+Dashboard page made using HTML and CSS i have learn through the Odin Project.
 The layout was designed with a focus on manipulating the UI elements using CSS grid